Meno Martha International Menopause Directory

 The (United States) Mayo Clinic’s definition is:

-“Hirsutism (HUR-soot-iz-um) is a condition in women that results in excessive growth of dark or coarse hair in a male-like pattern — face, chest and back”.3
+“Hirsutism (HUR-soot-iz-um) is a condition in women that results in extra growth of dark or coarse hair.
+The hair growth follows a male-like pattern.
+It may show up on the face, chest, back and other body parts where hair usually doesn’t grow on women”.3

 Cause